Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Experiments

-To investigate the limitations of the graph-augmented learning to rank model, we manually checked the sub-KSGs that were incorrectly considered as containing answers in Table \ref{case-table}.
+Furthermore, we manually {check the sub-KSGs that are} incorrectly considered as containing answers to study the limitations of our proposed model.
 The topic entity in the question and the entities in the subgraph are replaced by their Freebase ID.
-The first mispredicted subgraph contains a redundant hop ``influence\_influence\_node\_influenced\_by''.
+As shown in {Table \ref{case-table}}, the first mispredicted subgraph contains a redundant hop ``influence\_influence\_node\_influenced\_by''.
 This may because our model ignores the number of hops of the question.
-The second example fails to map ``play'' in the question to the relation ``film\_performance\_character''.
+The second example fails to map \textit{play} in the question to the relation \textit{film\_performance\_character}.
 It confuses the model because the mispredicted subgraph is very similar to the real one.